rvhuang/rpg-map-factory/README.md

 # RPG Map Factory

-A pure, lightweight JavaScript library to create RPG-like map on HTML5 canvas.
+A pure, lightweight JavaScript library to turn HTML5 canvas into RPG-like map.
 By **pure**, meaning it does not rely on any third-party library.

 ## How It Works